-As the popularity of SUVs has grown, it seems that much of the original rugged off-road personality these models were known for has been bred out of the segment in favor of on-pavement comfort and drivability.
-Among luxury SUVs, that shift seems even more evident.
-The original Volkswagen Touareg was one of the sport-utilities that clung to those off-road roots, but the next generation made the shift toward the everyday.
+As the popularity of SUVs grows, it seems that much of the original rugged, off-road personality of early models has been bred out of the segment in favor of on-pavement comfort and drivability.
+The shift seems even more evident among luxury SUVs.
+The original Volkswagen Touareg was one of the sport-utilities that clung to those off-road roots, but even it has exorcised its uncivilized ways in its most recent generations.

 It's hard to argue with the results, though.
-The first-generation Touareg was a capable model known for its high-class interior, off-road ability and respectable towing capacity.
-But it was also very heavy and had subpar fuel economy.
-The newer Touareg lacks those more serious off-road chops but is otherwise a superior vehicle that's more in line with what consumers want from a modern and luxurious SUV.
+The first-generation Touareg was a capable model known for a high-class interior, off-road ability and respectable towing capacity.
+But it was also very heavy and returned subpar fuel economy.
+The newer Touareg lacks the serious off-road chops but is otherwise a superior vehicle more in line with what consumers expect from a modern and luxurious SUV.

 In our reviews, we've found that the Volkswagen Touareg is a well-designed crossover SUV that offers commendable driving dynamics.
-The Touareg's base V6 is a solid pick, but we've found the more fuel-efficient TDI diesel more to our liking and well worth the added premium.
-On the other hand, the Hybrid model boasts the type of power and performance of a V8 engine, but its less-than-frugal fuel economy may fall short of some expectations.
-In essence, it consumes about as much as a V6 engine would.
+The Touareg's base V6 is a solid pick, but we liked the more fuel-efficient TDI diesel and found it well worth the added premium — until it was discontinued in the wake of Volkswagen running afoul of U.S. emissions testing.
 A major highlight for any Touareg is the cabin, which scores points for its upscale design and high-quality materials.
 Lest we forget: This is a Volkswagen that can really tow.
 With more than 7,000-pound towing capacity, the Touareg is a legitimate consideration for anyone regularly hauling dirt and water toys.

 Used Volkswagen Touareg Models

-The Volkswagen Touareg was fully redesigned for 2011 with a new focus on on-road driving dynamics and fuel efficiency.
-In addition to its somewhat sleeker styling, this Touareg differs from the previous one by going without a dual-range transfer case that made it so capable off-road.
-Although that change reduced its all-out off-road capabilities, VW realized that most upscale SUV drivers likely spend most, if not all, of their time on pavement and would benefit much more from a 400-pound weight reduction and the resulting increases in fuel efficiency and on-road handling dynamics.
-This second-generation Touareg also provides more comfort for those in back via added legroom and a reclining seatback.
+The current second-generation Volkswagen Touareg arrived fully redesigned in 2011 with a new focus on on-road driving dynamics and fuel efficiency.
+In addition to sleeker styling, this Touareg differed from the previous one by eliminating the dual-range transfer case that made it so capable off-road.
+Although that change decreased its off-road ability, VW surmised that most upscale SUV drivers spend most of their time on pavement and would benefit much more from a 400-pound weight reduction, improved fuel efficiency and sharper on-road handling.
+This second-generation Touareg also offers rear-seat passengers more legroom and a reclining seatback.

 The V10 was dropped for 2005, while the original V6 received 20 more hp.
 Changes for '06 included upgrading the optional CD-based navigation system to DVDs and adding an available rearview camera, an auxiliary multimedia MP3 connector and a 115-volt power outlet (in place of the previous 12-volt source) in the rear cargo area.
 The V10 engine also made its return to the U.S. market very late into the 2006 calendar year.